The smallest possible bimagic square using

 =4004 |

 The above diagonals are not bimagic.
-If we construct magic squares with their four lines through the centre being bimagic (= 2 bimagic diagonals + bimagic central row + bimagic central column), and with all their bimagic rows, then it seems impossible to get any other bimagic column!
-Example of such a square with 20 correct sums out of 24, 4 bad sums:
+If we construct magic squares with their four lines through the centre being bimagic (= 2 bimagic diagonals + bimagic central row + bimagic central column), and with all their rows bimagic, then it seems impossible to get any other bimagic column!
+An example of such a square with 20 correct sums out of 24, 4 bad sums:

 5x5 magic square... |